oleber/file_manager/README.md

 ### Reading from a Source

 In Scala, reading from a Source is more common case.
-We have a function that wrapes the InputStream on a Source object.
+We have a function that wraps the InputStream on a Source object.

 ```scala